blurrycontour/zuul-gerrit/doc/source/reference/monitoring.rst

       executor to run on.
 This should ideally be at zero; persistent higher values indicate more executor resources would be useful.

+   .. stat:: unzoned

+      Holds metrics related to unzoned executors.

+      .. stat:: online
+         :type: gauge

+         The number of unzoned Zuul executor processes online.

+      .. stat:: accepting
+         :type: gauge

+         The number of unzoned Zuul executor processes accepting new jobs.

+      .. stat:: jobs_running
+         :type: gauge

+         The number of unzoned executor jobs running.

+      .. stat:: jobs_queued
+         :type: gauge

+         The number of jobs allocated nodes, but queued waiting for an unzoned executor to run on.
+This should ideally be at zero;
+         persistent higher values indicate more executor resources would be useful.

+   .. stat:: zone

+      Holds metrics related to zoned executors.

+      .. stat:: <zone>.online
+         :type: gauge

+         The number of Zuul executor processes online in this zone.

+      .. stat:: <zone>.accepting
+         :type: gauge

+         The number of Zuul executor processes accepting new jobs in this zone.

+      .. stat:: <zone>.jobs_running
+         :type: gauge

+         The number of executor jobs running in this zone.

+      .. stat:: <zone>.jobs_queued
+         :type: gauge

+         The number of jobs allocated nodes, but queued waiting for an executor in this zone to run on.
+This should ideally be at zero; persistent higher values indicate more executor resources would be useful.

 .. stat:: zuul.scheduler